dwinter/freqseq/README.md

 `freq_seq` is a small c++ executable that uses the `bamtools` api to record the frequencies of major and minor 'alleles' from reads mapped in a bam file.

-The program was written a speific task (detecting multiple infectoins from NGS data), and thus many of the interesting paramters (minor allele frequency cut off, mapping and base quality cuts) are current hard-coded (though this can be changed very easily).
+The program was written a specific task (detecting multiple infections from NGS data), and thus many of the interesting parameters (minor allele frequency cut off, mapping and base quality cuts) are current hard-coded (though this can be changed very easily).

 ##Build

 The build is managed by cmake.
-This series of commands shuold get you an exectuable called `freq_seq` :
+This series of commands should get you an executable called `freq_seq` :

 ```
 mkdir buid